stephtowch/SEM-Analysis/README.md

 This Github repo contains codes for *Structural Equation Modelling (Latent Variables) in R for Psychologists*.
 As part of my research on work addiction, I ran a study that required a two-mediator serial mediation model analysis.
 As serial mediation studies are rare in Psychology research, I'm uploading my code which may be of use to someone as a starting point which will hopefully give you the basic tools to construct, evaluate and compare **Structural Equation Models (SEM; w/ plots), using [`lavaan`](http://lavaan.ugent.be/)**.

-This repo assumes basic competence in R (importing, structural equation modelling, mediation, plotting, etc).

-**Notes:**

-- This repo contains only materials relating to *Structural Equation Modelling in R*.
-So although statistics are naturally discussed, the focus will be generally on the application and not on the theory.

 ## Setup